discord-py-ui/discord-ui/README.md

 # discord.py button docs

-> These are some docs for the discord.py button extension
+> This is the documentation for the discord.py button extension

 - [Initializing](#GetStarted)
 - [Client Events](#Events)